nikhil478/opcode-visualizer/docs/1-intro-bitcoin-script/3-trasnsaction-breakdown.md

 47304402204e45e16932b8af514961a1d3a1a25fdf3f4f7732e9d624c6c61548ab5fb8cd410220181522ec8eca07de4860a4acdd12909d831cc56cbbac4622082221a8768d1d0901

 The unlockScript in this case is a single pushdata opcode (0x47) which pushes 71 bytes to the stack.
 These are a single bytevector containing the 70 byte long ECDSA signature in DER format concatenated with the 1 byte SIGHASH flag on the end.
 In some cases the DER signature is 71 bytes with an additional 1 byte for the SIGHASH flag.
-To gain a better understanding of the DER signature format and its application to Bitcoin, please consider doing the Bitcoin Primitives course on 'Digital Signatures'.

 When the evaluation engine validates this transaction, this signature is loaded onto the processing stack first, and then followed with the lockScript contained in the output being spent.
 In this case, the signature can be shown to have been generated with a private key that corresponds to the public key in the lockScript, meaning the coin could be spent.

 nSequence
 ffffffff

 The nSequence value can be used to generate payment channels which allow non-final transactions to be modified many times.
 In this case, the nSequence number is UINT_MAX which means the transaction was final when it was submitted to the network.